CornellCAC/dev-env/README.md

 ## Caveats for WSL

 This works in WSL2, however, there are a few issues to be aware of.
+**Note**: if using WSL2+Nix directly instead of WSL2+Docker, your WSL2 home directory will look something like `\\wsl$\Ubuntu\home\brandon`, which Syncthing appears to be able to recognize, so you don't need to create a separate `DevContainerHome` as discussed below.

 1. Syncthing is disabled in WSL, due to networking issues.
 This might be possible to fix in the future.
 For now, the workaround is to use